 Hyekyong Hwang is a senior research librarian of overseas information department in Korea Institute of Science and Technology Information.
 She is responsible for researching potential Open Access Initiative compatible in Korea Scholarly Communication environment.
-She earned master of library & information science from Yonsei University in Korea.
-Her particular interests are in scholarly communications, open access, digital archiving, electronic publishing, and collection development.
-She is now observing the emergence of a variety of repository frameworks according to open access paradigm.
-She is a steward of the Open Access Forum in Korea.
-Email: hkhwang@kisti.re.kr
+She earned master of library &

 Kiyoshi Ikeda works as librarian at the Central Library of Japan Atomic Energy Agency (JAEA).
 He joined JAERI (former JAEA) in 2004, and had been working for acquisition of library materials (domestic/foreign books, journals and technical reports).
 Since 2007, he is in charge of editing work at "JAEA Reports" and "JAEA R&D Review" which are grey literatures.
 He is also a member of editorial board of the Japan Special Library Association (JSLA) since 2008.
 He holds a degree in library and information science (M.A.) from the Graduate School of University of Library and Information Science (in Japan).
 Email: ikeda.kiyoshi@jaea.go.jp